soos-io/kb-docs/DAST/GitLab.md

 <img src="../assets/img/SOOS-Icon.png" alt="SOOS" width="128" height="128">
 <img src="../assets/img/gitlab.png" alt="GitLab" width="128" height="128">
 </div>

-This document will take you step-by-step through the tasks required to set up a GitLab repo, for scan it with the SOOS DAST Product.
+This document will walk you through, step-by-step, how to set up a GitLab repository and scan it with the SOOS DAST Product.

 ## Prerequisites

 - You need to have a [SOOS account.](https://app.soos.io/register)